AI-estimated baseline profile. Be the first to log a session!

 What does 2011 Black Star taste like?

-This dark from Guangdong, China offers a distinctive drinking experience.
 This unique offering combines aged ripe Pu-erh with a 2011 Xinhui Mandarin, creating a tea designed to be steeped with pieces of the orange peel.
 Expect a grounding woody character and evolving medici.
-It sits in the "Woody" and "Fruity" and "Medicinal" flavor families, so expect a cup that leans woody and fruity and medicinal.
+It leans woody, fruity and medicinal.

 How should I brew 2011 Black Star?